deepsquare-io/deepsquare-client/README.md

 ## Using the client

-We show below a high level overview of the library covering various functionalities including setting the credit allowance, submitting a job, retrieving job information, retrieving job logs, and cancelling a job.
-Detailed instructions on using the client are available in the [examples](./examples) directory.
+Here is a high-level overview of the library covering various functionalities including setting the credit allowance, submitting a job, retrieving job information, retrieving job logs, and cancelling a job.
+Detailed instructions on using the client are available in the [examples](https://chat.openai.com/examples) directory.

 Please refer to the [official DeepSquare documentation](https://docs.deepsquare.run/workflow/workflow-api-reference/job) for a detailed API reference and job specification.

 ### Compatibility Matrix

 To launch a job you technically submit a transaction to a smart contract called the meta-scheduler.
-In general you will be using the address corresponding to the `main` SDK Version, the deprecated version is the last contract supported that will be discontinued when a new version of the SDK is released.
+In general, you will be using the address corresponding to the `main` SDK Version, the deprecated version is the last contract supported that will be discontinued when a new version of the SDK is released.

 | SDK Version         | Meta-scheduler Smart-contract address      |
 | ------------------- | ------------------------------------------ |